 Laser hair removal typically requires eight sessions spaced eight to ten weeks apart to allow enough time for a new growth cycle to appear.

-We recently updated our pricing to per session fees only.
+We charge our fees by the session only.
 We’ve found that requiring patients to purchase a package is simply cost prohibitive for many.
 We have also lowered our session prices by as much as 60% off the previously advertised rate.